 On August 4, 2015, Tulsa Honor Academy Charter School opened its doors for the first time to our founding class of Nerdy Knights.
 Our mission is to equip all scholars with the academic skills, content knowledge, and ethical character required for college graduation and success.
 Through the hard work of the dedicated THA staff, scholars, and families, THA has grown, both in size and in academic achievement, to become a top middle school in Oklahoma and the top charter school in Tulsa.
 Based in East Tulsa, THA’s scholars are selected randomly each year during the lottery process due to the limited number of seats we have available.
 In the fall of 2018, the THA Middle School reached full enrollment, growing from serving 92 scholars in grade 5 in Year 1, to serving more than 400 scholars in grades 5 through 8 at full enrollment.
 The growth did not stop there, however.

 On March 12, 2020, THA purchased a facility where the THA High School will permanently be housed.
-Construction on the facility is set to begin in April of 2020.
+Construction on the facility began in April of 2020 and is nearing Phase I completion.

 Charter schools are exempt from local operations and management regulations since charters must create their own operations and management guidelines.
 This management shift makes it so that charter schools can have greater flexibility in school design, ensuring they meet the needs of their scholars.
 Thus, while charter schools have more autonomy, they exchange that for greater accountability.